amolalle/streamingapp/README.md

 A sample spark streaming app

-* Used homebrew install zookeeper and kafka
+* Used homebrew to install zookeeper and kafka